Hojōjutsu

-As a martial arts practice, Hojōjutsu is seldom if ever taught on its own but as part of a curriculum under the aegis of the body of study encompassed by a larger school of bugei or budō, often as an advanced study in jujutsu.
-Regardless of the source, Hojōjutsu techniques and methods are seldom demonstrated outside Japan.
+As a martial arts practice, hojōjutsu is rarely if ever taught on its own, but as part of a curriculum under the aegis of the body of study encompassed by a larger school of bugei or budō, often as an advanced study in jujutsu.
+Regardless of the source, hojōjutsu techniques and methods are rarely demonstrated outside Japan.

 Techniques and methods

-Generally speaking, Hojōjutsu can be divided into two broad categories.
+Generally speaking, hojōjutsu can be divided into two broad categories.
 The first is the capture and restraint of a prisoner that was effected with strong, thin cord (usually 3–4 millimeters in diameter) called a hayanawa (早縄, lit.
 "Fast Rope"), and sometimes the sageo carried by samurai on the sword-sheaths was used.
-In law-enforcement, this cord was carried by constables who secreted the rope in a small bundle that fed cord from one end.
-This torinawa ("capture-rope") was coiled so that the cord would pay out from one end as the bundled cord was passed around the prisoner's body, neck and arms as he or she was tied.
-This was usually accomplished by one constable in the course of performing an arrest while the prisoner was actively resisting and had to be accomplished quickly.
+In law enforcement, this cord was carried by constables who secreted the rope in a small bundle that fed cord from one end.
+This torinawa ("capture-rope") was coiled so that the cord would pay out from one end as the bundled cord was passed around the prisoner's body, neck and arms as they were tied.
+This was usually accomplished by one constable in the course of performing an arrest while the prisoner was actively resisting and had to be achieved quickly.

 Even at this stage, attention was still paid to visual and aesthetic concerns in the tying method as well as to the cultural needs of Japanese society.
-According to experts, an accused but not convicted prisoner would be tied using methods which allowed the prisoner to be securely restrained but which contained no knots to save the prisoner the shame of being publicly bound.
-Instead of securing the tie with knots, the constable held on to the free end of the rope and walked behind the prisoner to keep him or her under control as the prisoner was taken for an interrogation which could involve the application of one or more forms of judicial torture to elicit a confession.
+According to experts, an accused prisoner who has not been convicted would be tied using methods that allowed the prisoner to be securely restrained, but which contained no knots to save the prisoner the shame of being publicly bound.
+Instead of securing the tie with knots, the constable held on to the free end of the rope and walked behind the prisoner to keep him or her under control as the prisoner was taken for an interrogation, which could involve the application of one or more forms of judicial torture to elicit a confession.